wcooley/docker-grouper/README.md

 # Provisioning a Grouper Database

 Using standard methods, create a MariaDb Server and an empty Grouper database.
 Create a database user with privileges to create and populate schema objects.
 Set the appropriate database connection properties in `grouper.hibernate.properties`.
-Be sure to the user created with schema manipulation privileges as the db user.
+Be sure that the user is created with schema manipulation privileges.

 Next populate the database by using the following command.